Berkeleyisms

 ASUC: “ASUC” stands for the Associated Students of the University of California and is the officially recognized student association at UC Berkeley.

-Berkeley Time: Almost all events on the UC Berkeley campus, like lectures and club meetings, start on “Berkeley Time,” which is 10 minutes after the hour.
+Berkeley Time: Almost all events on the UC Berkeley campus, like lectures and club meetings, start at “Berkeley Time,” which is 10 minutes after the hour.
 So, if you have a lecture at 9 a.m., it actually starts at 9:10 a.m.
 This guideline is put in place so you can schedule classes and meetings back to back without being late.
 When it comes to being a busy Berkeley student, it is definitely a saving grace and helps you plan more in your schedule.

-Cal: “Cal,” short for California, is the university’s iconic athletics brand that generates pride and passion among legions of sports fans.
-Apart from scoring victories in national sports arenas, Cal’s student athletes consistently bring home Olympic medals: 17 from the 2012 London Olympics and 21 from Rio in 2016.
 The term Cal is also used as a term of endearment and pride for the university, especially by alumni and students.
 The University got this nickname because we were the first university in the UC system.

 CalCentral: “CalCentral” is the main website that Berkeley students use to track their financial aid and loans, units and degree progress, and anything administrative that is tied to the university.